klenioaraujo/Grok--/README.md

 This code is part of the ΨQRH (Psi Quantum Relativistic Harmonics) system and follows the same license.
 ---

 *"Language is not made of words.
-Language is made of waves."*# Grok--
+Language is made of waves."*